Discover some of the nest natural viewpoints in La Garrotxa and all provide incredible panoramas.

-Mare de Déu del Mont in the Alta Garrotxa, the sanctuary of La Salut near Sant Feliu de Pallerols, the volcano Montsacopa in Olot, Xenacs recreational area near Les Preses, the basalt cliff at Castellfollit de la Roca and Santa Maria de Finestres near Santa Pau are some of the nest natural viewpoints in La Garrotxa and all provide incredible panoramas of the comarca and its landscapes.
+Mare de Déu del Mont in the Alta Garrotxa, the sanctuary of La Salut near Sant Feliu de Pallerols, the volcano Montsacopa in Olot, Xenacs recreational area near Les Preses, the basalt cliff at Castellfollit de la Roca and Santa Maria de Finestres near Santa Pau are some of the nest natural viewpoints in La Garrotxa and all provide incredible panoramas.

 The recreational area of Xenacs in Les Preses provides an atypical view of La Garrotxa and is one of the best places anywhere for getting a bird’seye view of Croscat and the other volcanoes in the area.
 As well, its height of 905 m makes it an ideal place for contemplating the fertile plain of Vall d’en Bas and the Alta Garrotxa, as well as the high peaks of the eastern Pyrenees and – if weather permits – Cap de Creus and the sea at Roses.